Howard Stern: Early life and education

 In the late 1960s, Roosevelt became a predominantly black area; Stern remembered just "a handful of white kids" had remained in his school and repeated instances of bullying from black students.
-In June 1969, the family moved to nearby Rockville Centre, and Stern, at age fifteen, transferred to South Side High School where he became "a total introvert".
+In June 1969, the family moved to nearby Rockville Centre, and Stern, at age fifteen, transferred to South Side High School where he became "a total introvert."
 He graduated from the school in 1972; his yearbook lists Stern's sole student activity, a membership of Key Club.

-In 1972, Stern declined a place at Elmira College to instead pursue a Communications degree at Boston University, but his average high school grades caused him to spend the first two years in its College of Basic Studies.
+In 1972, Stern declined a place at Elmira College to instead pursue a communications degree at Boston University, but his average high school grades caused him to spend the first two years in its College of Basic Studies.
 In his second year, he started work at the campus radio station WTBU, where he played records, read the news, and hosted interview programs.
 With three fellow students, he later co-hosted a weekly comedy show named The King Schmaltz Bagel Hour, which was initially canceled during its first broadcast for a racial sketch named "Godzilla Goes to Harlem".
 Stern took cannabis, Quaaludes, and LSD during his studies, but he quit after he experienced a difficult trip on too much LSD.

 In 1974, he gained admission to the university's School of Public Communications.
 He then studied for a diploma at the Radio Engineering Institute of Electronics in Fredericksburg, Virginia, in July 1975, which earned him a first-class radio-telephone operator license, a required certificate for all radio broadcasters at the time, which was issued by the Federal Communications Commission.
 With the license, Stern landed his first professional radio job at WNTN in Newton, Massachusetts from August to December 1975 doing air shifts, news casting, and production work.
 For the next five months, he taught students basic electronics in preparation for their own FCC exams.

 In May 1976, Stern graduated magna cum laude with a 3.8-grade point average.
-His major was broadcasting and film and his minor English and speech.
+His major was broadcasting and film, and his minor was English and speech.
 In the past, he funded a scholarship at the university.